altwajre/hello-akka/resources/docs/03-actors/06-fsm/README.md

     - is parameterized with the data type held by the FSM for convenient pattern matching.

 #### Warning
-- It is required that you define handlers for each of the possible FSM states:
+- It is required that you define handlers for each of the possible FSM states.
 - Otherwise there will be failures when trying to switch to undeclared states.

-##
-- It is recommended practice:
+#### Recommended practive
-- To declare the states as objects extending a sealed trait:
+- Declare the states as objects extending a sealed trait.
-- And then verify that there is a when clause for each of the states.
+- Verify that there is a `when` clause for each of the states.
-- If you want to leave the handling of a state “unhandled”:
-- It still needs to be declared like this:
+- If you want to leave the handling of a state “unhandled” it still needs to be declared like this:
 ```scala
 when(SomeState)(FSM.NullFunction)
 ```